Thursday, January 7, 2016

 WHAT IT ALL MEANS

-The world is going to change and what we are seeing happening with Muslims in the Middle East and in Europe is but the beginning of a New World Order being implemented in these days.
-Lord Jacob Rothschild is on record as having said the reason one of his trusts purchased the 1735 painting Boy Building a House of Cards by Jean-Siméon Chardin (1699-1779) in 2007 had to do with the September, 2008 Global Financial Crisis.
-To quote Lord Jacob Rothschild from the BBC4 Documentary The Aristocrats: The Rothschilds: "We acquired it because we saw clearly that in 2008, of course, that the world's financial system was coming to an end and we saw that coming."
-(Was this foresight or foreknowledge?)
+The world is going to change, and what we are seeing happening with Muslims throughout the globe is but the beginning of a New World Order being implemented in these days.
+Lord Jacob Rothschild (now deceased) is on record as having said that the reason one of his trusts purchased the 1735 painting Boy Building a House of Cards by Jean-Siméon Chardin (1699-1779) in 2007 had to do with the September 2008 Global Financial Crisis.
+To quote Lord Jacob Rothschild from the BBC4 documentary The Aristocrats: The Rothschilds: "We acquired it because we saw clearly that in 2008, of course, the world's financial system was coming to an end, and we saw that coming."[i]
+(Is this foresight or foreknowledge?)

-The Difference in the Mosaic Covenant
+The Difference In The Mosaic Covenant

-The Mosaic covenant provided a structure wherein a nation could exist within the favor of God among the other nations and have sociological rules to exist peacefully and prosper and be a testament to the blessing of The Almighty.
-Ideally, this was so the other nations would be drawn towards the Heavenly Father.
-As the Israelites could not live up to expectations, an environment was being cultivated nevertheless for the birth and rearing of the Son of God in human form, so the world might have hope of salvation through Him.
+The truth is that the Old Testament records how God was working out His salvific plan for humankind.
+The Mosaic Covenant provided a structure wherein a nation could exist within the favor of God among the other nations and have sociological guidance to exist peacefully, prosper, and be a testament to the blessing of the Almighty One.
+Ideally, this was so that the other nations would be drawn toward our Heavenly Father.
+As the Israelites could not live up to expectations, an environment was nevertheless being cultivated for the birth and rearing of the Son of God in human form, so the world might have the hope of salvation through Him.

-Another feature of the Mosaic covenant was the teaching about justice, mercy, faith and the love of God that accompanied many of the ceremonial sacrifices and offerings.
+Another feature of the Mosaic Covenant was the teaching about justice, mercy, faith, and the love of God that accompanied many of the ceremonial sacrifices and offerings.
 But more than this, the laws delivered by Moses were of a prophetic nature and incorporated promises that are not evidenced in the other codes.
 Many of the rituals were indicative of events that were to come and pointed to the salvation of God through the death and resurrection of Lord Jesus Christ.

 Heart Surgery